jasoncolburne/arad/documentation/decisions/002-personally-identifying-information.md

 **Status**: decided

-We would like to minimie our impact in case of a breach.
+We would like to minimize the impact in case of a breach.
+Personally identifying information is a target in most breaches.

-It is proposed that by not collecting personally identifying information (PII), we protect our users and minimize our risk.

 ## Considered Options